A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 "If a ticket is pending for 3 days, send a friendly follow-up.
 If there's still no reply after 7 days, send a final notification and resolve the ticket."

-Test with confidence before you launch
+Test before you launch

 A screenshot of the eesel AI simulation mode, which tests the AI agent on past tickets to forecast performance before activation.